Senate to vote on U.N. Treaty: Rights of Persons with Disabilities

 Your browser does not support iframes.

-Glenn has been trying to take a break and recharge from politics because of how trying he believe the next four years are going to be.
-But today he had to get back in the game.
+because of how trying he believe the next four years are going to be.

 Glenn explained to his radio audience this morning that tomorrow the Senate will vote on the U.N.’s Convention on the Rights of Persons with Disabilities (CRPD).